jakob-schloer/netcurvature/README.md

-# Teleconnection patterns of different El Ni ̃no types1revealed by climate network curvature
+# Teleconnection patterns of different El Nino types revealed by climate network curvature
 Ricci-curvature applied to climate networks to study teleconnection patterns of ENSO diversity.

 An intuition on network curvature: